-In FY22 EMSA budgeted \$2 million for ambulances which was not spent due to the fact that we were not able to purchase new vehicles or get remounts completed.
+In FY22, EMSA budgeted \$2 million for ambulances, which was not spent because we were not able to purchase new vehicles or get remounts completed.
 For FY23 EMSA has budgeted \$2.4 million for ambulance purchases and remounts.
 EMSA is seeking to purchase up to eight (8) used ambulances (for a max total of \$760,000) in accordance with the above policies and statutes and to address the shortage facing EMSA which is further detailed below, which would be in addition to the four units we will be bring back from AEV.

-EMSA continues to be in the process of employing more EMTs and Paramedics to fill openings on our schedule.
+EMSA continues to employ more EMTs and Paramedics to fill openings on our schedule.
 EMSA faces a critical shortage of vehicles in both divisions in which to put crews into.
 The immediate need is greater in the Western division.
 Our new shift bid in the Western Division will peak at 43 units.
-When you add in the amount of units we need for a safety margin (20% or a total of 52 units) and additional units needed for special events and other standbys, we are critically short of ambulances by at least six ambulances.
+When you consider the total number of units we need for a safety margin (20% or a total of 52 units) and additional units needed for special events and other standbys, we are critically short of ambulances by at least two more ambulances ambulances.
 In the Eastern Division, our peak is lower by one at 42, but not being able to replace those two vehicles in a timely fashion will cause a shortage this fall in the Eastern Division (when we have additional standbys for football season), also in consideration of the necessary safety margin (20% or a total of 51 units, which is one more than we presently own).

-As previously stated in the August 2022 EMSA Board of Trustees meeting, we have identified that there is a market of used ambulances for sale around the country.
-We have been able to purchase four used ambulances so far and we are continuing to monitor this market.
-While certainly not the preferred purchase option, we believe that purchasing these used ambulances will help bridge the gap until we can routinely get new and remounted ambulances flowing again.
-That gap is likely to be another two to three years according to conversations with industry experts.
-The used ambulances we have seen available on the used market range from \$40,000 up to \$100,000 depending on their respective mileage and condition.
-When these ambulances become available on the market, we have observed that they are usually only available for a day or two before another ambulance service in a similar position purchases them.
+As stated in the August 2022 EMSA Board of Trustees meeting, we have identified a market of used ambulances for sale around the country.
+We have also been in contact with an Oklahoma based ambulance dealer that has several new Type II ambulances coming available at the end of October.
+Type II ambulances are the van style that we routinely use for our inter-facility non-emergency business, but these could be used for other needs as well.
+We have purchased seven used ambulances so far and are continuing to monitor this market.
+While certainly not the preferred purchase option, we believe that the purchases we have made will help bridge the gap until we can routinely get new and remounted ambulances flowing again.
+We have already had some discussions with AEV (and other manufacturers and dealers) about the availability of chassis, and we are seeing some positive movement, but no immediate relief (as in the next 6 to 12 months).
+These two new Type II ambulances we have identified will be available in a matter of days as they finish production towards the end of October.
+When both the used and these new ambulances become available on the market, we have observed that they are usually only available for a day or two before another ambulance service in a similar position purchases them.
 It is imperative that EMSA move quickly when such units become available on the market, which will ultimately mean that from time-to-time EMSA will need to assemble the Board of Trustees on very short notice to facilitate an emergency meeting in order to obtain such units, and to do so in accordance with the constraints of the statutory purchasing requirements.
-We have been advised by legal counsel that we are unable to pre-approve such purchases until used vehicles are identified, because the emergency clause in the statutes contemplates an identified piece of equipment when making the declaration of emergency.
+We have been advised by legal counsel that we are unable to preapprove such purchases until used vehicles are identified, because the emergency clause in the statutes contemplates an identified piece of equipment when making the declaration of emergency.